 Photo by Julie B

 Aloha Maui Drivers!
-You might have driven by a gas station near you and seen signs advertising “Ethanol-Free Here!”, “Non-Ethanol Gas”, or other marketing and wondered what it meant, and more importantly, how does it affect your engine and gas mileage?
+You might have driven by a gas station near you and seen signs advertising “Ethanol-Free Here!”, “Non-Ethanol Gas”, or similar messages and wondered what it meant, and more importantly, how does it affect your engine and gas mileage?
 After reading this series of facts about ethanol you’ll know what it’s made from, how ethanol and non-ethanol affects your car’s gas mileage, what types of engines it can be used in, and how it affects the environment.
+But first…

 Photo by Todd Trapani